 As they journeyed, Teesha happened to see inside a church building that was filled with believers who sang joyfully to the Lord.
 Intrigued, Teesha asked her husband to stop.
 She walked toward the sanctuary and experienced what it was to be in the presence of God.

 As worship ended, a prayer meeting commenced.
 Teesha looked around at the people surrounding her, people who were earnest with praying to God.
-When the service ended, Teesha met with the pastor, GFA-supported pastor Udar, to ask questions about Jesus.
+When the service ended, Teesha met with the pastor, Gospel for Asia (GFA)-supported pastor Udar, to ask questions about Jesus.
 As they spoke, she mentioned her joint pain.
 Pastor Udar took the opportunity to encourage her in the Lord and prayed for her healing.

 A faith began developing in Teesha’s heart.
 Instead of continuing on their journey to buy the animals they needed to sacrifice, Teesha saved their money.